 2. Make DEIB initiatives the responsibility of every employee.

 DEIB does not start and end with human resources departments or employee resource groups, it is the duty of all members of an organization to contribute to the improvement of their workplace.
 Hiring diverse candidates isn’t enough if a company is lacking equity, inclusion, and belonging.
-Every team must co-create a psychologically safe workplace in which associates feel comfortable showing up as their unique selves.
+Every team must co-create a psychologically safe workplace in which people feel comfortable showing up as their unique selves.
 Give everybody tasks and set clear expectations about how employees are expected to behave during intercultural exchanges in order to foster inclusivity, equity, and belonging.

 3. Mitigate bias.

 Recognize that unconscious identity biases – relating to ability, gender, sexual orientation, race, socioeconomic status, and more – that exist in your workplace, no matter how hard your company tries to protect, include, and equally-treat diverse employees.
-You must mitigate prejudice through equity, education, allyhood, and the creation of experiences in which employees can see each other as relatable people.
-Also, think about the ways each of your operations affect minority employees at your company.
+You must mitigate prejudice through equity, education, alliance, and the creation of experiences in which employees can see each other as relatable people.
+Also, think about the ways your operations affect minority employees at your company.
 If these processes seem unjust, resolve or replace them as quickly as possible.